 Packing Travel Tips

 We have a few top travel tips that work for both backpack and suitcase travel!
-These tips will help make packing easier.
+These tips will help make packing easier for wherever you’re going on your next trip!

 Use Packing Cubes

-Packing your clothes in Packing Cubes is a must!
+Yes, we’re going to mention it one more time: Packing your clothes in Packing Cubes is a must!
 The luggage organizers help save space and keep your luggage neat and tidy.
-Read our Packing Cubes travel blog post for more tips and our top recommendation for the best cubes.
+Read our Packing Cubes post for more tips and our top recommendation for the best cubes.

-We have complied a list of the Best Packing Hacks to help you pack like a pro!
+We have complied a massive list of Packing Hacks For All Types of Travel to help you pack like a pro!
 Regardless of whether you opt for a backpack or suitcase, keep you luggage under the weight limit and organized with our top tips!

 Packing Travel Resources

 Need help with your packing list?
-I share the details of every single item I pack in my Packing List.
+I share the details of every single item I pack on my Ultimate Packing List.
 You can download my printable list for packing, too!
-Find all of our travel resources for packing on our dedicated Travel Packing blog page.
+Find all of our travel resources for packing on our dedicated Travel Packing page.

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.